 - Locate the breaker marked “furnace” or “heat,” and double-check it’s turned “on.”
 If you discover a tripped breaker, it will be in the middle or “off” area.

-- Moving one hand, quickly flip the breaker to the “on” location.
-If the breaker trips right away and pops back to “off,” don’t try to reset it and call an expert from Total Comfort at 201-268-5663 right away.
+- Moving one hand, quickly flip the breaker to the “on” position.
+If the breaker trips right away and pops back to “off,” don't try to reset it and call an expert from Total Comfort at 201-268-5663 right away.

 No matter your furnace’s age or brand, it has at minimum one regular wall switch located on or close to it.

 - Make sure the control is facing up in the “on” spot.
 If it was shut off, expect your furnace to take up to five minutes to ignite.
 (If you’re unaware of where to find your furnace, check your basement, garage or utility closet.
 It might also be in a crawl space or attic.)